No new freeports in Budget despite No 10 announcing five more would be built

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Rachel Reeves will not announce any new freeports in the Budget, despite a Downing Street press release on Friday saying five more would unveiled, it is understood.
+Rachel Reeves will not announce any new freeports in the Budget, despite a Downing Street press release on Friday saying five more would be unveiled.

-The Chancellor will instead confirm funding for “next steps” for five of the existing sites, which will receive official clearance to have customs facilities within their boundaries.
+The Chancellor will instead confirm funding for “next steps” for some of the existing sites, which will receive official clearance to have customs facilities within their boundaries, it is understood.

 Ms Reeves will also approve plans for a separate “investment zone” in the East Midlands that were put forward by the previous Tory government.

-A further five will receive clearance to have such facilities open within their boundaries under the Labour Government’s plans, it is understood.
+Government officials earlier said that a further five sites would receive clearance to have such facilities open within their boundaries under Labour’s plans.

+However, in a clarification on Sunday evening, Downing Street sources said instead that the announcement would cover three freeports, across which five customs zones would be opened.

+Humber freeport and Inverness and Cromarty Firth freeport will each gain a customs facility, while three more facilities will be introduced at the Liverpool site, taking its total to six, they said.

 A Treasury spokesperson said the Government was committed “to ensuring the custom benefits remain on offer”.

-The Tories accused Labour of a “humiliating U-turn” that they said would damage business confidence in the UK.
+The Tories accused Labour of a “humiliating U-turn” which would damage business confidence in the UK.

-During his visit to Samoa, Sir Keir Starmer was asked about the commitment and whether “announcing in the Budget five new freeports” was an acknowledgement that the Conservative approach had been successful.
+During his visit to Samoa, Sir Keir Starmer was asked about the commitment and whether announcing five new freeports was an acknowledgement that the Conservative approach had been successful.

 The Prime Minister replied: “Freeports were introduced by the last government, and what we did was to look at them.
 I didn’t want to take the sort of ideological view that just because they were introduced by the last government, we would sort of stand them down.